Also consult the General Academic Regulations G30 – G41 and Faculty regulations.

 - The candidate may be required to submit proof of experience in their selected field of study

-- All international applicants whose first language is not English may be required to pass a proficiency test in English (TOEFL).
-Application and more information www.ets.org/toefl.
+All international applicants whose first language is not English may be required to pass a proficiency test in English (TOEFL).
+Application and more information at www.ets.org/toefl.

 Examinations and pass requirements

 The MSc coursework degree is conferred by virtue of the successful completion of examinations on the coursework modules and a mini-dissertation.